srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     11/27/2019 4:18:29 AM > Sending message: {"temperature":32.81164186439088,"humidity":72.6606041624493}
     ```

+    > **Note**: If the device send seems to pause for longer than a second on the first send, you likely did not add the NSG incoming rules correctly earlier, so your MQTT traffic is being blocked.
+Check your NSG configuration.

 1. Leave the simulated device running while you move on to the next unit.

 ### Exercise 10: Verify Event Flow